BlackRock Greater Europe Investment Trust plc (LON:BRGE) has announced its latest portfolio update.

 Commenting on the markets, Stefan Gries, representing the Investment Manager noted:

-During the month, the Company’s NAV rose by 5.5% and the share price by 7.4%.
-For reference, the FTSE World Europe ex UK Index returned 4.4% during the period.
+During the month, the Company’s NAV fell by 1.7% and the share price by 1.9%.
+For reference, the FTSE World Europe ex UK Index returned -0.6% during the period.
 Whilst Europe ex UK equities were slightly down during December, they finished a very strong 4th quarter, making up some of the 2022 losses.

-At the end of the period, the Company had a higher allocation than the reference index towards consumer discretionary, technology, industrials and health care.
-The Company had an underweight allocation to consumer staples, energy, utilities, financials, telecoms, materials and real estate.
+At the end of the year, the Company had a higher allocation than the reference index towards consumer discretionary, technology, health care and industrials.
+The Company had an underweight allocation to financials, energy, consumer staples, utilities, telecoms, materials and real estate.

-We are incrementally more cautious on the environment but see opportunities for attractive returns in select areas.
-Large amounts of fiscal spending via the Recovery Fund, Green Deal and the REPowerEU plan in Europe can drive demand for years to come, for example in areas such as infrastructure, automation, the shift to electric vehicles, digitisation, renewables or the refurbishment of building stock.
-We believe the portfolio is well aligned to many of these spending streams.
+Lastly, long-term structural trends and large amounts of fiscal spending via the Recovery Fund, Green Deal and the REPowerEU plan in Europe can drive demand for years to come, for example in areas such as infrastructure, automation, innovation in medicines, the shift to electric vehicles, digitisation or decarbonisation.
+We believe the portfolio is well aligned to many of these structural spending streams.